2005 Atlantic hurricane season: Retirement

-After the season had ended, the WMO's hurricane committee retired five names: Dennis, Katrina, Rita, Stan and Wilma and replaced them with Don, Katia, Rina, Sean and Whitney for the 2011 season.
-This surpassed the previous record for the number of hurricane names retired after a single seasonfour, held by the 1955, 1995, 2004 seasons.
+In the spring of 2006, the hurricane committee of the World Meteorological Organization (WMO) retired five names: Dennis, Katrina, Rita, Stan, and Wilma, from the Atlantic hurricane name lists.
+They were replaced with Don, Katia, Rina, Sean and Whitney for the 2011 season.
+This set a new record for the number of storm names retired from a single season, surpassing the previous record of four names, held by the 1955, 1995, 2004 seasons.

-There was considerable discussion on the usage of the Greek alphabet.
+There was considerable discussion at that time on the usage of the Greek alphabet.
 The committee agreed that the usage of the Greek alphabet had a "major important political, economic and social impact globally, which might not have happened if a secondary or circular list of names had been used", and that the Greek alphabet would be used again if the traditional naming list was exhausted.
 It was also decided that it was not practical to retire a Greek letter.
 Storms named with Greek letters that would otherwise be eligible for retirement would appear in the retired name list, but have a notation affixed with the circumstances.
-However, due to the devastation caused by Eta and Iota during the 2020 season, the next season that the auxiliary Greek alphabet had to be used, the WMO decided to discontinue the entire Greek alphabet to avoid any confusion and replaced it with a new auxiliary list of given names to be used, which will allow the names to be retired.
+However, when faced with retiring Eta and Iota following the 2020 season, when the Greek alphabet was next utilized, the WMO decided to discontinue its further use altogether.
+A new auxiliary list of given names was implemented, making any retirements less problematic.

 Season effects

-A table of the storms that formed during the 2005 Atlantic hurricane season is given below: it includes storm name, duration, peak strength, areas affected, damage, and death total.
-Damage and deaths include amounts while the storm was extratropical, a wave, or a low.
-The death toll includes all indirect deaths, such as traffic accidents or electrocutions.
-Damage figures are in 2005 USD.
+This is a table of all of the storms that formed in the 2005 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2005 USD.